nice-game-hints/cleo/Chapter-2/palms.md

 order: 30
 ---

-McInally Palms is a bit nicer than the previous island - it even comes with a warm welcome from the booth worker Ingo, and even a hotel!
+McInally Palms is a bit nicer than the previous island - it comes with a warm welcome from the booth worker Ingo, AND a hotel!
+Oh, and a massive graveyard, but that's a bit grim.

 # Where should I begin exploring?
 After talking to Ingo, that's up to you!